Girls Name Songs Stories

 Dirty Heads is an American alternative rock band from Huntington Beach, California.
 Founded in 2006, their first album, Any Port in a Storm, was released in 2008.
 My Sweet Summer is on their 2014 album, Sound of Change.
 The album reached number 1 on Alternative Albums and on US Independent Albums and peaked at number 2 on Billboard’s US Top Rock Albums.
 Have a listen to My Sweet Summer:

-Featured Song Story *Peter King, singer-songwriter from Pittsburgh, PA, wrote and performed the song A Girl Named Summer.
+Song Review *Peter King, singer-songwriter from Pittsburgh, PA, wrote and performed the song A Girl Named Summer.
 It's a musical tribute to a sweetheart named Summer with just a nod and a wink to the season of the same name; the allusion is obvious but not distracting.

 King's layback style of casual blues guitar, with occasional hints of Latin rhythm comes across in this easy listening song of love.
 The song was released on his 2006 album, The Road To Ubatuba which was inspired by his journey to that Brazilian town.

 Peter King is an accomplished singer-songwriter and guitar player and delivers an enjoyable blend of acoustic guitar blues jazz wrapped in a folk-pop package.

 Peter King's song is one of several songs about a girl named Summer on our list of over 2000 songs with girls’ names on www.girlsnamesongs.com website.
 Listen to Peter King's song, A Girl Named Summer:

 Song Review *Here are three songs about girls named June.
 The Smashing Pumpkins song, Bye June, was written by song writer and front man, Billy Corgan.
 He also mentions a girl named June in the Smashing Pumpkins song Mayonaise.
 Bye June was first released on a demo tape called Moon in 1989, then in 1991 it was released on the studio album Lull.